microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 ## Setting up

-To start the migration we are going to copy the application from the `01-initial` directory into this directory.
+To start the application migration we are going to need a copy of the application.

-To do so please issue the following command line in your terminal:
+Please issue the following command line in your terminal:

 ```shell
 mvn antrun:run@setup
 ```

+You now have a copy of the application so we can start the migration process.

 ## Create the PostgreSQL database on Azure